dustinstansbury/theclevermachine/_posts/2020-08-10-singular-value-decomposition.md

 OK, we've written down a bunch of equations that mathematically define the components of SVD and how they related to the input matrix $$M$$.
 Now, let's make these derived components more tangible with some visualizations and code.

 ***Figures 1-3*** below show examples of what SVD will return for various matrix sizes.
-SVD and visualization code can be shown/hidden by clicking on the "▶︎ Details" button. ***Figure 1*** demonstrates the results for a square matrix.
+SVD and visualization code can be shown/hidden by clicking on the "▶︎ Python Code" button. ***Figure 1*** demonstrates the results for a square matrix.

 ---
 <center>